9-06-19 SIGNPOSTS TO GOD

 Now feeding 5,000 men (and there may have been thousands of women and children in addition) is a huge undertaking.
 Normally, a mountain of food and a small army of cooks and servers would be required to produce the meal the Lord served up single-handedly.
 Importantly, by multiplying five loaves and two fishes to feed a multitude the Lord was showing forth his credentials as Messiah, the great Provider both in this world and the ‘resurrection’ world to come (Luke 20:34-35).

-However, Jesus in the New Testament is also Jehovah of the Old Testament.
-And it was as Jehovah-Jireh (meaning my Provider) that the Lord fed the millions of Israelites in the wilderness, not with bread and fish (for they had cried to Him for flesh) but with a vast throng of quails.
+However, Jesus in the New Testament bears the image of Jehovah of the Old Testament.
+And it was as Jehovah-Jireh (meaning my Provider) that the Lord Jehovah fed the millions of Israelites in the wilderness, not with bread and fish (for they had cried to Him for flesh) but with a vast throng of quails.
 Nor was it just one meal but a feeding that lasted a whole month.
 Read the whole story in Numbers Chapter 11.
 It was some 1500 years later that Jesus fed the 5,000.
 And when vast crowds followed Him to the other side of the lake seeking a further free lunch, He told them to ‘labour not for the meat (food) which perisheth but for that meat which endureth unto everlasting life’ (John 6:27).
 What did He mean?
 My conviction is that by everlasting life He meant the life which will be lived by those resurrected (or changed while still alive) to live in the ‘world to come’.
 Those ‘accounted worthy to obtain that world’ (Luke 20:35) and resurrection into it would neither marry nor die anymore but be ‘the children of God, being the children of the resurrection’, He said.

 Remember, the gospel Jesus preached while on earth was the gospel of the kingdom (Mark 1:14-15).
 Those who would be his disciples were to ‘seek ye first the kingdom of God and his righteousness’ (Matthew 6:33); they were to ‘strive to enter in at the strait (narrow) gate, for many, I say unto you, will seek to enter and not be able’.
 His followers were told that unless their righteousness exceeded that of the scribes and the Pharisees ‘ye shall in no case enter the kingdom of God’ (Matthew 5:20).